highcharts/highcharts/docs/dashboards/your-first-dashboard.md

 }
 ```

+### components
-* __components__ - This is an array of components to be inserted into the dashboard.
+This is an array of components to be inserted into the dashboard.
 To place a component in a cell, use the cell ID defined in the `gui` option.
 You also have to declare the type of the component and its options.

 ```js